ArminJo/Ultimate-Battery-Tester/README.md

 For current measurement in Logger mode, we use an separate external shunt connected at pin A4.<br/>
 To avoid disturbing the circuit in which we are measuring the current, this shunt is typically smaller than the shunt used in battery mode.
 Its value is defined by `LOGGER_SHUNT_RESISTOR_MILLIOHM`.<br/>
 Cutoff / end condition is, when current drops below 50%, 25% or 12.5% of start current.
-12.5% is default and useful for logging charging circuits wich reduce current at the end of charge.
+12.5% is default and useful for logging charging circuits which reduce current at the end of charge.

 <br/>